 - The throwing team must not delay the formation of a lineout by forming a line or huddle away from the line-of-touch.
-They must set their numbers clearly when forming the lineout, hence giving the defending team a reasonable opportunity to match. - Sacking is the act of bringing the jumper/ball carrier to the ground by the upper body.
+They must set their numbers clearly when forming the lineout, hence giving the defending team a reasonable opportunity to match (FK). - Sacking is the act of bringing the jumper/ball carrier to the ground by the upper body.
 Sacking is legal but can only be done after the jumper/ball carrier has returned to the ground and must be done immediately.
-No sacking of lifters (PK). - Referees should penalise the defending lineout that drives in on the jumper and/or support players while the jumper is off the ground.
+No sacking of lifters (PK). - Referees should penalise a defending lineout that drives in on the jumper and/or support players while the jumper is off the ground.
+(Referees should manage teams holding jumpers in the air trying to contrive this PK.)